 Occasionally, there are instances when roommates come in conflict with one another.
 When this occurs, Residence Life staff members will help students work through their difficulties and explore solutions such as mediation, compromise or roommate agreements.
 Students must first approach their resident assistant to mediate the conflict before any other option is considered.
 If no solution is reached after extensive effort on the part of the roommates and staff, a room change may be considered.
 All room changes are handled by the Office of Residence Life.

 Room changes cannot take place until after the two-week freeze period at the beginning of the semester.
 Unauthorized room changes (for any reason) will result in a fine of $100 (for Founders' Woods residents) or $50 (for residence hall residents) and will require students to move back into their original rooms.
 Room changes based upon race, color, age, religion, sexual orientation, national origin or disability will not be approved.
-Room changes after the fourth week of the semester are subject to a fee of $100 (for Founders' Woods residents) and a $50 (for residence hall residents).
+Room changes are subject to a fee of $100 (for Founders' Woods residents) and a $50 (for residence hall residents).

-Any accidents occurring in the residence halls resulting in injury should be reported to the resident assistant or the area coordinator who, depending on the circumstances, may help the injured person(s) obtain medical treatment and notify appropriate family and/or University personnel.
-An accident report will be filled out by the University agent.
+Any accidents occurring in the residence halls resulting in injury should be reported to the Resident Assistant who, depending on the circumstances, may help the injured person(s) obtain medical treatment and notify appropriate family and/or University personnel.
+An accident report will be filled out by the University.
 Any medical emergencies or extended illnesses should also be reported to the Office of Residence Life.
 Arrangements for students who are confined to their room to receive a sick tray may be made with the director of Dining Services.
 Residents are ultimately responsible for their own health care.

-Upon check-in, all residents are issued a room key which locks the resident’s main door and bedroom door.
+Upon check-in, all residents are issued room keys which lock the resident’s main door and bedroom door.
 They will also receive a mailbox key.
 A charge will be assessed if the keys are lost or not returned at the announced deadline.
-Residents must notify Luba Baranivsky within 48 hours of losing their keys.
+Residents must notify Residence Life within 48 hours of losing their keys.
 A resident’s check-out will not be considered complete until the key is returned.
 Duplicate keys are not permitted and will result in disciplinary action.
 Legal action may also be taken against the vendor who provides the duplicate key.

 If a student is locked out of their room, Benedictine University Police can access a master key to open the room.
 Resident identification is required and there will be a charge for this service.
 Unauthorized locks may not be placed on room doors.
 Any change or addition of locks must be performed by Facilities Management and Planning and have prior authorization by the appropriate University personnel.

-Students must comply with orders from University personnel at all times.
+Students must comply with orders from University staff at all times.
 Failure to do so will result in the violation of the noncompliance policy and any suspected violations involved with noncompliance.